 Medical Reasons to Justify Addiction Is Hereditary

 It has been found that people with the serotonin receptor gene Htr1b are more tolerant of addiction than those who lack this gene.
-Thus there is a 50% chance of developing addiction vulnerability due to predisposition to Alcohol Use Disorder.

 Frequent exposure to drugs creates the body’s tendency to stand it by blocking serotonin receptors, which can thus be transmitted in genes as an evolutionary trait.